pjeby/uneventful/README.md

 (But of course, if you're migrating from another signal framework, or are just really attached to the more obscure terminology, you can still rename them in your code with `import as`!)

 Beyond these superficial differences, though, there are some deeper ones.

+First off, in Uneventful, *signals are also streams*.
+When signals are used in APIs that expect streams (including `each()`), they send their current value on the initial subscription, followed by new values when their values change.

+And they also support *backpressure*: if you iterate over a signal's values with `each()`, then the changes are based on sampling the value when the loop isn't busy (i.e. during the `yield next`).
+This makes it really easy to (for example) loop over the various value of an input field doing remote searches with them, while maintaining a desired search frequency or level connection saturation using `sleep()` delays in the loop.

+Second, you can also *turn streams into signals*, by passing them to `cached()`.
+So if you want a signal that tracks the current mouse position or modifier keys' state, just use `cached(fromDomEvent(...))` or `pipe(fromDomEvent(...), map(...), cached)`, and off you go!
+As long as the resulting signal is observed by a rule (directly or indirectly) it subscribes to the stream and returns the most recent value.
+And as soon as all its observers go away, the underlying source is unsubscribed, so there are no dangling event listeners.

-Unlike other libraries' "effects", Uneventful's rules *start asynchronously* and can be *independently scheduled*.
+But wait, there's more: Unlike most libraries' "effects", Uneventful's rules *start asynchronously* and can be *independently scheduled*.
 This means, for example, that it's easy to make rules that run only in, say, animation frames:

 ```ts
 import { RuleScheduler } from "uneventful";